liam-wiltshire/talks/learning/content.md

 ???

+- I don't know how well it translates, but there is a cliche in English - "your brain is a muscle" - however, the idea that 'exercising' your brain makes it stronger is actually true
-- It sounds cliche, but brain exercise.
-Studies, such as one done by the National Academies of Sciences, Engineering, and Medicine in America have shown the learning actually changes the physical structure of the brain
+- Studies, such as one done by the National Academies of Sciences, Engineering, and Medicine in America have shown the learning actually changes the physical structure of the brain
 - Learning strenghtens pathways in the brain, improving memory retreval, and information processing amongst other things.

 - Of course, there are other benifits too - adding more skills makes you potentially more flexible, increase job opportunities etc, but that's not what I'm focusing on right now